VeroAllo/Homo_DeUS/HomoDeUS/Navigation/NavSelector/README.md

 ### Function Explanation

-- Creates and adds a goal to the goalList
+- Creates a goal to the goalList
 - Create the goal using the parameters passed
+- - Pass the goal AddGoalNav function
-- For more precisions on the constructor, see [NavSelector](https://www.notion.so/NavSelector-cf58eced786747e793e5cd1ef96abaea?pvs=21)
+- For more precisions on the constructor, see [NavGoal](https://www.notion.so/NavSelector-cf58eced786747e793e5cd1ef96abaea?pvs=21)

 ### Parameters explanation